Nosto/nosto-magento/README.md

 * Fix account removal for self-signup accounts through the iframe
 * Fix uncaught "InvalidArgumentException" exception when order status is missing a label
+* Make order buyer info optional in tagging and API calls

 ### 2.6.5
 * Add "external_order_ref" to order tagging and API requests in order to better